spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 <InfoBox>

 As you go through the Terraform workflow, be aware that high-level concepts from Palette will not be discussed in-depth to optimize the reader experience and focus more on the Terraform concepts that apply to Palette.
 To better understand the mentioned Palette concepts, review the UI workflow where the concepts are explained in greater detail.

 </InfoBox>

-Open up a terminal window to begin the tutorial and download the tutorial code from GitHub.
+Open a terminal window to begin the tutorial and download the tutorial code from GitHub.

 ```shell
 git@github.com:spectrocloud/tutorials.git